JRCSTU/wltp/README.md

 - The original files of the algo (document & MSAccess db).
 - Notebooks to process the vehicle data, build HDF5-dbm launch the algo, etc::

       CarsDB-msaccess.ipynb       populate h5db with Heinz test-car input & output
       CarsDB-phase1a.ipynb        populate h5db with results from the old python code CarsDB-compare.ipynb        print comparison results for cars in the h5db HDF5-APIh-help.ipynb        list usefull HDF5 methods
-      nbutils.py              support code for the above notebooks WltpCars.h5             the h5db where all data are stored
+      *.Rmd                       R-markdown git-tracked files paired with *.ipynb notebooks nbutils.py                  support code for the above notebooks VehData/                    folder with raw input & results (e.g Heinz's msaccess DB) +--WltpCars.h5          the h5db where all data are stored binder/                     configurations for launching demo in https://mybinder.org conda/
+          +--environment.yaml     reproduce this conda-env with: `conda create -f conda/environment.yaml` README.md                   this file

 > **Note:**
-> It is the `.Rmd` files that are stored in the git-repo of this project
+> It is the `*.Rmd` files that are stored in the git-repo of this project
 > that are synced automatically from `.ipynb` notebooks by the *jupytext*
 > jupyter-lab extension.